paulhectork/md2tex/README.md

 - this is an item at level 0
   - this is an item at level 1; the indentation is set as 2 whitespaces
   - same here; level 1.
-      - visually, this one is indented as level 3 as it starts with 6 leading whitespaces. however, its indentation level will be reset from level 3 to level 2 to avoid skipping an indentation level
+      - visually, this one seems indented as level 3 as it starts with 6 leading whitespaces. however, its nesting level will be reset from level 3 to level 2 to avoid skipping a nesting level
   - this item is at level 1
 ```